 Makai has developed internationally recognized expertise in OTEC in the areas of commercial and pilot plant designs, overall technical and economic modeling, heat exchanger design and testing, cold water pipe design and deployment, environmental effects (hydro- and bio-plume modeling), and the power cable to shore.

 - OTEC Demonstration Plant: Marine corrosion research and heat exchanger performance testing in a complete OTEC cycle using surface (warm) and deep (cold) seawater flows.

-- Turbine: Installing turbine to become the world’s only operational OTEC power plant using deep cold water.
+- Turbine: Installing a turbine on Makai’s heat exchanger test facility to become the only operational OTEC power plant using deep cold water in the United States.
 This project involves designing, testing, and optimizing the OTEC power system and seawater and ammonia flow controls.

 - Pipelines: Ongoing cold water pipe research and design.

 - Pilot Plant: Designs for the first offshore OTEC pilot plant in the range of 2 – 10MW net-power.

 - Environmental Effects: Multiple discharge water hydro- and bio-plume studies.